rr-/TR1X/docs/tr1/README.md

 ### Installing (advanced / manual)

-1. Head over to GitHub releases: https://github.com/LostArtefacts/TR1X/releases
+1. Head over to GitHub releases: https://github.com/LostArtefacts/TRX/releases
-2. Download the zip file.
+2. Download the TR1X zip file.
 3. Extract the zip file into a directory of your choice.
-   Make sure you choose to overwrite existing directories and files (`cfg/TR1X_config.json5` can remain, but new features will not be configurable).
+   Make sure you choose to overwrite existing directories and files.
 4. (First time installation) Put your original game files into the target directory.
     1. For Steam and GOG users, extract the original `GAME.BIN` file using a tool such as UltraISO to your target directory.
        Note that neither the GOG nor the Steam releases ship the music files.
 You have a few options here: